CoolStarsCU/MDMreduction/README.md

 # README #

+**IMPORTANT: As of Oct 2022, we no longer develop or support this code.
+We encourage users to switch to PypeIt, which is completely IRAF independent.**

 ### What is this repository for? ###

 This repo is used to reduce spectra from Modspec and OSMOS instruments at Hiltner 2.4m telescope, MDM Observatory, Arizona.